Georgia Senate Votes to Repeal No-excuse Absentee Voting

-WASHINGTON, D.C.—Georgia Republicans moved to repeal no-excuse absentee voting on Monday, advancing S.B.
-241 through the state senate as part of a sweeping attack on voting rights in the state following the 2020 election.
-The bill would severely limit who can vote by mail, reversing a 2005 law—introduced by Republicans—that allowed Georgia voters to vote absentee without an excuse.
+WASHINGTON, D.C. — Georgia Republicans moved to repeal no-excuse absentee voting on Monday, advancing Senate Bill 241 through the state Senate as part of a sweeping attack on voting rights in the state following the 2020 election.
+The bill would severely limit who can vote by mail, reversing a 2005 law — introduced by Republicans — that allowed Georgians to vote absentee without an excuse.
 The bill also adds an ID requirement to the absentee ballot request process.

 The legislation now heads to the Georgia House, where it is expected to pass.
-A similar bill, H.B.
-531, already passed the House last week, which would also repeal no-excuse voting.
+A similar bill, House Bill 531, which would also repeal no-excuse voting already passed the state House last week.